preloader

 13

-4. Trophies and awards (financial and material) for the top participants;
+6. Commemorative trophies and prizes (financial and material) for the best participants

 14